chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/workflow.md

 ## Visual testing

-The tricky part of UI testing is that it’s not possible to express the relevant visual details through verification code.
+The tricky part of UI testing is that it’s not possible to verify the relevant visual details by merely evaluating code.
 Visual testing bypasses this by involving a human’s judgment in a quick and focused way.

-#### How to write visual test cases
+#### Visual testing workflow

 In practice, visual testing uses Storybook to “visually” test a component across a set of defined test states.
 Visual tests share the same setup, execute, and teardown steps as any other type of testing, but the verification step falls to the user.